badrouarafana/HackingNotes/PortSwigger/HTTP_REQUEST_SMUGGLING/notes.md

+# HTTP Request Smuggling
 ## Definition

 http smuggling attack is a way for interfering with the way a website processes a sequence of http requests, allowing an attacker to have some privileged access.

+### Note
+When we have a get request, ti ignore the first header user X-Ignore attribute for POST request, use the body.

 ## How does it arise ?